The particle surface of spinning test particles: Pole-dipole particle

-In this section, we will give the quasi-local definition of the pole-dipole particle surface in static spherical symmetric spacetime.
-The surface where the circular orbits of a pole-dipole particle located can be defined as: \dn{ \it {Let $(\mathcal{M},\nabla_a,g_{ab})$ is a static spherical symmetric spacetime.
-Let $\mathcal{S}$ be a timelike hypersurface of $\mathcal{M}$ and be foliated by a family of non-evolved codimension-2 surfaces.
-Let $x^a(s)$ is the world line of a pole-dipole particle on $\mathcal{S}$.
-Let $v^a$ be a unit normal vector to $\mathcal{S}$ and $p^a$ be the 4-momentum of the pole-dipole particle.
-Then $\mathcal{S}$ is a pole-dipoe particle surface if it satisfies
+In this section, we will generalize the quasi-local definition of the single-pole particle surface to pole-dipole particle surface.
+The surface where the circular orbits of a pole-dipole particle located can be defined as: \dn{ \it {Let $(\mathcal{S},D_a,h_{ab})$ be a timelike hypersurface (or a subset of a timelike hypersurface) of $(\mathcal{M},\nabla_a,g_{ab})$.
+Let $v^a$ be a unit normal vector to $\mathcal{S}$.
+The metric $g_{ab}$ can be decomposed as